 Put A Little Trust In Marketing

-Marketing’s principal purpose is to find customers where they are and attract buyers to consider a product.
+Marketing’s principal purpose is to find and meet customers where they are and attract buyers to consider a product.
 With a myriad of platforms for communication and devices to access them, finding customers is no longer as simple as calling phone numbers or knocking on doors at dinnertime.
-Sales needs to trust marketing to bring in the customers.
+Sales must trust marketing to bring in the customers.

 Despite the level of expertise required to find buyers, marketing alone cannot succeed in closing deals—there comes the point where a hand-off to sales is needed.
 With the amount of digital transformation taking place, full self-service purchasing is not a likely reality for complex products or services.
 Businesses continue to depend on marketing and sales for growth, but creating trust with productive collaboration between these departments is a well-known challenge.
 Aligning both departments under one unified goal is necessary for success, creating a more efficient process while providing customers with a seamless experience.